-If applicable, prepare your VMs for migration as described in Migrating a Physical Machine or Virtual Machine to a System.
-(If you need to migrate a Windows Server 2003 VM, see the specific steps in Migrating a Windows Server 2003 VM to an everRun 7.x System.)
+1. If applicable, prepare your VMs for migration as described in Migrating a Physical Machine or Virtual Machine to a System.

 In some cases, you need to perform steps in the guest operating system before migrating a VM to ensure that the VM will function properly on the everRun system.